Fred Slaughter: Early life

 Slaughter grew up in Topeka, Kansas.
 He attended Topeka High School, where he was the leading scorer on their basketball team, as well as the top player in Kansas.
 Despite a weight problem, he was also a state-champion sprinter in the 100-yard dash.
 He was timed at 9.9 seconds in the 100 and was sought after by multiple colleges as a track athlete.

 Slaughter was heavily recruited by universities, and received 104 athletic scholarship offers.
-Instead of staying in-state and attending college at University of Kansas or Kansas State University, Slaughter wanted to attend UCLA.
+Instead of staying in-state and attending college at the University of Kansas or Kansas State University, Slaughter wanted to attend UCLA.
 He preferred the "better weather", and he wanted to go to a basketball program he "could help get on the map."
 Since UCLA's basketball coach, John Wooden, did not recruit outside of California, Slaughter wrote Wooden and asked to join their team.
 Wooden had coached at UCLA for 12 years, where the Bruins were consistent winners but not yet a powerhouse.
 The school offered him a scholarship split between track and basketball.